-- PA&ED phase completion
+- PA&ED completion

-- PS&E phase completion (signified as Ready to List (RTL))
+- PS&E completion (signified as RTL)

-- Right of way certification
+- Right-of-way certification

 - Start of Construction

 16. Database

 Caltrans is responsible for maintaining an electronic database record of the adopted SHOPP documents and Commission actions that amend the SHOPP.
 The current database is known as the California Transportation Improvement Program System (CTIPS).